nyu-ossd-s20/project-evaluation/Oppia_evaluation.md

 1. Is there clear documentation in the code itself? <br>
 	There are many  comments in the code that relate to the functions/classes developed.
 The programs also have comments are at the top describing the license that the code is under.

-1. Is there documentation about the design?  <br>
+1. Is there documentation about the design?  <br>#TODO

 ## Activity Level